-B.10.
-Explain, where applicable, the severance pay or any other type of payment that has accrued and/or been received by directors during the year ended as the result of a director's early dismissal or resignation or as the result of the termination of the contract in the terms provided for therein.
+- B.10.
+Explain, where applicable, the severance pay or any other type of payment that has accrued and/or been received by directors during the year ended as the result of a director's early dismissal or resignation or as the result of the termination of the contract in the terms provided for therein. - During the year ended, the executive directors were terminated and by virtue of the termination clauses included in their contracts, an amount of 4,637 thousand euros was accrued as severance payments, of which 2,762 thousand euros were received by the directors during the year ended and the remaining 1,875 thousand euros will be received during the year 2025. - B.11.

-B.11.
 Indicate whether there have been any significant changes in the contracts of persons performing senior management duties, such as executive directors, and, where applicable, explain such changes.
 In addition, explain the main conditions set out in any new contracts signed with executive directors during the year, unless these have already been explained in Section A.1.